Table of Contents

 - Allows better scheduling of activities and control over compensating goods.

-- Reduces transportation time.
+- Reduces transport time.

 - Requires high security measures due to frequent inspections by authorities at stations and roads.